171st Rifle Division: Battle for the Reichstag

 Battle for the Reichstag.
 Note positions of 380th, 525th and 713th Regiments.

 In the central part of Berlin every building had been set up for defense, even those largely destroyed by Allied bombing.
 Many of these were linked by underground passages.
 During April 26, 79th Corps, with one brigade of 9th Tanks, attacked from the Plötzensee area to the south and advanced 1,000m-1,300m; its right flank unit took Jungfernheide station after a penetration of 500m into the urban defense line, while the right flank reached the north bank of the Verbindungs Canal.
 The next day 3rd Shock continued to push southeast in the general direction of the Tiergarten, reaching out to make contact with 8th Guards Army.
 In the morning 79th Corps, following a powerful artillery preparation and in cooperation with 12th Guards Tanks, completed breaking through the urban line from Jungfernheide to Verbindungs Canal, then cleared the bend between the Spree and the canal.
 Turning east, it forced the canal from the march and captured the western half of Moabit in stubborn fighting, reaching the north bank of the Spree from Tauroggener Strasse to Krefelder Strasse, and as far as Putlitzstrasse station.
 Five batteries of 152mm howitzers of the 86th Heavy Howitzer Brigade had been ferried across the canal and these provided direct fire support for the advance through Moabit.
-By the end of the day some 2.5km separated the two Armies.
+By the end of the day some 2.5 km separated the two Armies.